deis/example-guestbook-wercker/README.md

 ```
 - build the docker image
 - tag it
-- push to your docker registry
+- push to your docker registry repository
 - pull the new docker image on your remote Deis Workflow PaaS
 ```